codecot/pw-checker/README.md

 # Password Checker

-A CLI tool to audit passwords locally using Have I Been Pwned (HIBP) and Chrome data.
+🔐 A local CLI tool that helps you audit saved passwords for security breaches using the Have I Been Pwned (HIBP) API and optional Chrome password database analysis.
+All data remains local — privacy first.

 ## Overview